Christopher Benfey: Early life and education

 Benfey was born in Merion, Pennsylvania, but spent most of his childhood in Richmond, Indiana. and attended The Putney School.
 His father was a German immigrant and his mother was from North Carolina.
 He began his undergraduate studies at Earlham College, where his father, Otto Theodor Benfey, was a professor in the Chemistry department, and completed his B.A. at Guilford College.
 Benfey holds a Ph.D. in Comparative Literature from Harvard University.

 Career

 Benfey is a specialist in 19th and 20th century American literature.
 He is also an established essayist and critic who has been published in The Atlantic, The New York Times Sunday Book Review, The New Republic, The New York Review of Books, and The Times Literary Supplement.
 He was an art critic for Slate.

-He is the Andrew W. Mellon Professor of English at Mount Holyoke College, where he has taught since 1989.
+He is Professor Emeritus of English, formerly the Andrew W. Mellon Professor of English at Mount Holyoke College, where he has taught since 1989.
 He is a Guggenheim Fellow, as well as a fellow of the National Endowment for the Humanities.